-Assurance can help you find affordable health insurance that best meets your needs if you do not have employer-sponsored insurance or are interested in supplementing your existing coverage.
+Assurance IQ can help you find affordable health insurance that best meets your needs if you do not have employer-sponsored insurance or are interested in supplementing your existing coverage.

 To evaluate employer health insurance coverage around the U.S., we first analyzed the amount employees are saving based on the average cost of health insurance and the average employer contribution in every U.S. state, based on data from the Kaiser Family Foundation.

 Additionally, we conducted a nationwide survey of 1,000 respondents in April of 2023 to ask questions about their feelings and perceptions toward health insurance coverage.